MohidFarhan/MohidFarhan.github.io/_posts/2025-8-30-Measuring-the-universe.md

 d = \frac{v}{H_0} = \frac{cz}{H_0}
 $$

-$c$ is the speed of light.
+c is the speed of light.
 This approximation works well for nearby galaxies (100 MLY).
-For more distant objects ($z \geq 0.1$), cosmological models must be used to relate redshift and distance accurately.
+For more distant objects ($z\geq 0.1$), cosmological models must be used to relate redshift and distance accurately.
 At high redshifts, the universe’s expansion has changed over time, so the simple linear Hubble law is replaced by integrals over the expansion history.
 Redshift-based methods can measure distances to quasars and galaxies billions of light-years away.

 Combined with supernova observations, they have revealed that the universe’s expansion is accelerating.
 While the cosmological modeling is a complex topic that will be covered in future blogs, the surreal fact is that with the high z methods, we have been able to track the distance of objects that are almost as old as the universe, which is estimated to be around 13.8 billion years old.